 The marriage schedule is an A4 sheet of paper which you can collect from the registrar any time in the week before the wedding date, however, when thinking over appropriate dates please make an appointment as not all registrars are open every day and they can get busy.

-One of you must collect the marriage schedule from the registrars, and when you go, you will be expected to produce all your original documents including your passports to demonstrate the existence of your Visas.
-You will then be given the schedule to take with you, which you should give to your celebrant to complete with black ink during the marriage ceremony.
+Both of you must collect the marriage schedule from the registrars, and when you go, you will be expected to produce all your original documents including your passports to demonstrate the existence of your Visas.
+You will then be given the schedule to take with you to the wedding, which you should give to your celebrant to complete with black ink during the marriage ceremony.